project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Sarah-day-levesque-gathering-many-pioneers-at-the-regenerative-food-system-investment-forum.md

 ---
-title: Sarah Day Levesque, gathering many pioneers at the Regenerative Food System Investment Forum
+title: Sarah Day Levesque Gathering Many Pioneers At The Regenerative Food System Investment Forum
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-08-27)